anusreepoddar97-ai/E-commerce-Conversion-Funnel-Analysis/README.md

 ---

 ### 📊 Interactive Dashboard
-*(Note: I recommend downloading the `.twbx` file below to view the interactive dashboard and inspect the underlying calculated fields.)*
+*(Note: I recommend downloading the `.twb` file below to view the interactive dashboard and inspect the underlying calculated fields.)*

 ![E-Commerce Funnel Dashboard](dashboard/ecommerce_funnel_dashboard.jpg)

-*👉 **Technical Reviewers:** [Download the Tableau Packaged Workbook (.twbx)](dashboard/your_workbook_name.twbx) to interact with the dashboard and inspect the underlying data, calculations, and joins.*
+*👉 **Technical Reviewers:** [Download the Tableau Packaged Workbook](dashboard/workbook.twb) to interact with the dashboard and inspect the underlying data, calculations, and joins.*

 ---